MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/Introduction.md

 ---

 # What is Windows 10 IoT?
-Windows 10 IoT is a member of the Windows 10 family that brings enterprise-class power, security and manageability to the Internet of Things.
-It leverages Windows' embedded experience, ecosystem and cloud connectivity, allowing organizations to create their Internet of Things with secure devices that can be quickly provisioned, easily managed, and seamlessly connected to an overall cloud strategy.
+Windows 10 IoT is a member of the Windows 10 family that brings enterprise-class power, security, and manageability to the Internet of Things.
+It leverages Windows' embedded experience, ecosystem, and cloud connectivity, allowing organizations to create their Internet of Things with secure devices to be quickly provisioned, easily managed, and seamlessly connected to an overall cloud strategy.

 ## Windows 10 IoT Editions
 Windows 10 IoT comes in two editions.
 Windows 10 IoT Core is the smallest member of the Windows 10 operating system family.
 While only running a single app, it still has the manageability and security expected from Windows 10.
 By contrast, Windows 10 IoT Enterprise is a full version of Windows 10 with specialized features to create dedicated devices locked down to a specific set of applications and peripherals.

 ## What is Windows 10 IoT Core
-Windows IoT Core is a version of Windows 10 that is optimized for smaller devices with or without a display that run on both ARM and x86/x64 devices browser.
+Windows IoT Core is a version of Windows 10, optimized for smaller devices with or without a display that runs on both ARM and x86/x64 devices browser.

 Windows 10 IoT Core supports a variety of peripheral interfaces and protocols, including support for common busses like I2C, UART, USB, and more.

 ## Why do you want to use IoT Core?
-Windows 10 IoT Core allows for you to get your device to market quicker while leveraging on enterprise-class security and managebility.
-Additionally, IoT Core allows to integrate with latest state of the art Ai/ML features to create devices that are intelligent on the edge of the cloud while integrating with cloud infrastructes and offerings.
+Windows 10 IoT Core allows for you to get your device to market quicker while leveraging on enterprise-class security and manageability.
+Additionally, IoT Core empowers you to integrate with the latest state of the art Ai/ML features to create devices that are intelligent on the edge of the cloud while integrating with cloud infrastructures and offerings.

 *As long as you have Board Support Package drivers.

 ## How to create Windows IoT Core Image
 Follow instructions and directions on this [IoT Core Manufacturing Guide](GuideOverview.md) to create Test, and Retail IoT Core images for mass-production of IoT devices.

-If you have prior knowledge of image creation and just want to quickly go through a checklist based guide to create a test image, follow this [quick start guide](QuickStartGuide.md).
+If you have prior knowledge of image creation and want to quickly go through a checklist based guide to create a test image, follow this [quick start guide](QuickStartGuide.md).

 ---
 ## Differences between Windows 10 IoT Core and Windows 10 IoT Enterprise